Back to blog

 Inside the HP Indigo Press

-Inside the HP Indigo press we have an engine and what happens is at the top of the inside of the machine we have a laser writing heading where it goes in an image down onto a drum that goes around the center, from the drum its images in a positive charge and whatever’s positive the ink will stick to.
+Inside the HP Indigo press engine, at the top of the machine, there is a laser writing heading where it goes in an image down onto a drum that goes around the center.
+From the drum, its images are in a positive charge, and whatever’s positive, the ink will stick to it.
 And whatever’s negative will wash back down into the tanks.

-The equipment used to do the color calibration is called the spectrophotometer and it reads the lab value.
-We have a video up on our YouTube channel that talks about the lab as well as color calibration.
-It discusses how we calibrate and what that actually means so we highly recommend you check out that video about color calibration.
+The equipment used for the color calibration is called the spectrophotometer, which reads the lab value.
+Subscribe to our YouTube channel with videos about the lab and color calibration.
+It discusses how to calibrate and what that means; we highly recommend you check out that video about color calibration.

 HP Indigo Printing Jobs